 Because the fact of the matter is that you can get by on youth and stupidity for quite some time, and a truly insane amount of training can be handled for short periods.
 It’s when folks try to stretch out those insane amounts of training in the long-term that they tend to break.
 Sometimes they even learn from those experiences although that usually takes a few years.

 This fact, the ability for the body to handle stupid levels of training for short periods, has actually been a frequent problem when researchers have tried to examine short-term overtraining.
 Usually the studies are limited in duration (a few weeks) and pretty much no matter what they throw at the person, they just get stronger.

 In one famous study, researchers tried to induce overtraining in the weight room they had the subjects lift at something like 90%+ for singles every day (in a squat machine).
 Two weeks later, everybody got stronger.
 Aha, overtraining doesn’t exist.
-Well…no. You can do absurd things for a couple of weeks.
+Well…no. You can do absurd things for a couple of weeks or even a little bit longer.
 It’s when you try to do it for 6 weeks plus that the problems start.